robocorp/example-pdf-invites-creator/README.md

 This robot demonstrates the advanced features of the Robocorp set of tools:

 - Support for multiple tasks inside the same robot
-- Using the `Robocloud.Items` library to pass data between two different tasks in Robocorp Cloud.
+- Using the `Robocloud.Items` library to pass data between two different tasks in Control Room.

 Running this robot locally needs some setup steps:

 ### Setting up the Robocloud.Items library for local use

-When executing our robot in a cloud environment like [Robocorp Cloud](https://cloud.robocorp.com), the `RPA.Robocloud.Items` library will store the work item in the cloud environment, sharing its contents between steps defined in the same process, without any configuration needed.
+When executing our robot in a cloud environment like [Control Room](https://cloud.robocorp.com), the `RPA.Robocloud.Items` library will store the work item in the cloud environment, sharing its contents between steps defined in the same process, without any configuration needed.

 When developing our robot and running it locally, however, we want the library to store the data in a JSON file, and provide the required parameters to simulate the cloud environment.
 You can learn more about the internals of the `RPA.Robocloud.Items` library [here](https://robocorp.com/docs/product-manuals/robocorp-cloud/using-robocloud-items-library).